DivyaBabaji/automation/mac/readme.md

 Run the script to open the browsers
 `./experiment.sh`

+After Executing the Script,

+## Note Please select loop choice as per assignment:
+1. Jeevan - loop 1
+2. Mohith - loop 2
+3. Tejesh - loop 3
+4. Ramana - loop 4
+5. Vinod - loop 5

-After Executing the Script, Monitor the console and finally at the end of iteration script will generate Skylogfile.txt log file.
+Monitor the console and finally at the end of iteration script will generate Skylogfile.txt log file.
 Proceed to Tracker to update your views as per Skylogfile.txt